- What Is Liposuction?

 What Is Liposuction?

 There are certain areas of our bodies that do not respond well to the traditional weight loss methods of diet and exercise.
 Liposuction is a very common and popular procedure that removes unwanted fat from areas of the body including the back, abdomen, love handles, outer and inner thighs, knees, calves and ankles, upper arms, breast, and buttocks.
-At Florida Plastic Surgery Group, liposuction can be performed either under general or local anesthesia and is usually performed on an outpatient basis unless multiple areas of fat are targeted.
+At Florida Plastic Surgery Group, liposuction can be performed either under general or local anesthesia and is usually performed on an outpatient basis.
 Our experienced plastic surgeons typically perform this treatment utilizing the advanced tumescent liposuction technique.
 Please continue reading below to learn about tumescent liposuction.

 What Is Tumescent Liposuction?

-Tumescent liposuction is the most common type of liposuction used in the world and is a component of other modalities.
-Fluid containing numbing medications (i.e. lidocaine) and medications to decrease bleeding are placed around the unwanted fat.
+Tumescent liposuction is the most common type of liposuction used in the world.
+Fluid containing numbing medications (i.e. lidocaine) and medications to decrease bleeding are placed around the unwanted fat through small incisions approximately the size of a pencil eraser.
 The liposuction cannulas (long, thin tubes) are then used to remove this emulsified fat from your body, leaving all the blood vessels and nerves intact.
-The aim of this treatment is to create an even contour while removing as much fat as possible from the targeted areas of the body.
+The aim of this treatment is to create an even contour while removing as much fat as possible from the targeted areas of the body through these tiny incisions.

 How Is the Liposuction Procedure Performed?